 - Start by talking about PrEP in general without telling them you’re using it and see what they say.
-If they says negative things, you may not want to tell them you are using it.
+If they say negative things or if you feel they may harm you, you may not want to tell them you are using it.

-- Listen openly to your partner’s concerns – do not assume you already know what they are going to say.
+- Listen openly to your partner’s concerns – don’t assume you already know what they are going to say.

 - Don’t say that it is their fault that you are using PrEP.
 Instead, say it is your decision to protect yourself.

 - When you will have enough time to say everything you need to say and your partner can ask questions.

 - When you are both in a comfortable and private place where no one will overhear you and where you will not be interrupted.